BizTalk Migration Services

 BizTalk migration services involve replacing or modernizing BizTalk applications, orchestrations, schemas, maps, pipelines, adapters, endpoints, message flows, and operational processes with modern integration architecture.
 For Microsoft-centric organizations, this often includes assessment, integration inventory, target architecture design, Azure Integration Services planning, migration sequencing, rebuild, validation, documentation, stabilization, and handoff.

 BizTalk Server 2020 mainstream support ends April 11, 2028, and extended support ends April 9, 2030.
 In 2028, BizTalk Server 2020 moves from mainstream support to extended support, which changes the support posture but does not mean the platform is fully unsupported that year.
-Organizations using BizTalk should still evaluate modernization before those dates because enterprise integration environments often take time to assess, redesign, test, and migrate safely.
+Organizations should still evaluate modernization before those dates because enterprise integration environments often take time to assess, redesign, test, and migrate safely.

 BizTalk replacement depends on the integration patterns and business processes involved.
 Common Microsoft replacement options include Azure Integration Services, Logic Apps, Service Bus, Event Grid, API Management, Azure Functions, hybrid integration patterns, and custom integration components.
 The right replacement path depends on orchestrations, schemas, message volume, endpoints, security requirements, partner dependencies, latency, monitoring, and support needs.